-Although worlds containing closed timelike curves arise from classical source url general relativity, one can worry about whether such worlds obey the laws of two or more payday loans statistical physics.
+Although worlds containing closed timelike curves arise from classical watch general relativity, one can worry about whether such worlds obey the laws of vip loans dallas statistical physics.
 For example, what would happen to a glass of ice water on a closed timelike curve?

 The state of the ice water would have to be cyclic.
 So, if the ice were able to melt at all, then it would also have to “unmelt,” and coagulate as ice again when it came back around.
 Apparently, entropy in our time-traveling ice water has to regularly and dramatically decrease.
 But that’s supposed to be impossible.